 Some great scenes happen in iconic places of Paris like the Palais-Royal, where you can see Les Deux Plateaux by Daniel Buren, or the Canal Saint-Martin.
 There are even appearances of the Vélib’ bikes you can use in Paris and some classic shots of the French countryside.

-All in all is a funny movie that has an unexpected ending.
+All in all, it’s a funny movie that has an unexpected ending.

 Of course, as you can see in the trailer, there are a lot of shots of the city.
 You can see the Champs-Elysées, the Arc de Triomphe and also the Rodin Museum.
 There are scenes in Versailles, Rue Mouffetard, Pont-Neuf, and Saint-Étienne-du-Mont Church (the church where everything starts).
 And for some really Parisian thing: there’s an appearance of the bouquinistes of Paris!